jsoref/cacti/README.md

 made to force users to use the InnoDB storage engine for many of the Tables.
 This was done as the InnoDB storage engine provides a better user experience when your web site has several concurrent logins.
-Though a little slower, it also provides greater resiliancy for the developers.
+Though a little slower, it also provides greater resiliency for the developers.

 With that said, there are several changes that you MUST perform to MySQL/MariaDB before you upgrade, and a service restart is required.
 Depending on your release